 Examples of clear, measurable SLOs (look for the ABCs!)

-Students will collect, analyze, and interpret relevant data to test a hypothesis in a summative laboratory report.
+Students will be able to collect, analyze, and interpret relevant data to test a hypothesis in a summative laboratory report.

-Students will demonstrate the capacity to carry out original field research thorough creation of a research portfolio.
+Students will be able to demonstrate the capacity to carry out original field research thorough creation of a research portfolio.

-Students will use technology to effectively analyze and communicate information.
+Students will be able to use technology to effectively analyze and communicate information.

-Students will analyze and interpret texts, with appropriate support and documention, using written or oral arguments.
+Students will be able to analyze and interpret texts, with appropriate support and documention, using written or oral arguments.

 Choosing a Manageable Number of SLOs

 In defining a list of SLOs for your course or program, remember to keep the focus on the intended, essential outcomes.
 What are the essential things that students must know and be able to do by the end of your course or academic program?

 Best practices recommends defining four to six outcomes for both courses and programs.
 Naturally, faculty hope that their students will learn far more than what can be defined in four to six outcomes, but remember, you are defining a manageable number of essential learning outcomes.

 Does Your Curriculum Support the SLOs?